Yeshwanthhhh2005/Yeshwanthhhh2005/README.md

 ## About Me

-I'm a 21-year-old developer from Tirupati, India.
+I'm a 21-year-old developer from, India.
 I taught myself frontend first, then moved into full-stack, and eventually into AI/ML and LLM engineering.
 While doing freelance work, I noticed that the AI chatbots on most company websites gave robotic, repetitive answers with zero real understanding of the business.
 That frustration became BotPlexus.

 I do not just build for side projects.
 Every system I ship has real users, real traffic, or a real client behind it.